Archduchess Elisabeth Marie of Austria: First marriage

-The couple married at the Hofburg on 23 January 1902.
 They had three sons: Prince Franz Joseph, Prince Ernst and Prince Rudolf.
 Their last child and only daughter, Princess Stephanie, was born at Ploschkowitz.

 The marriage, however, was troubled, and led to unwelcome reminders for the Emperor of his son's death, and possible further scandal for the family:

 His granddaughter has lately married the Prince Windischgratz; she was the only daughter of the late Crown Prince Rudolf.
 The marriage was a love match, but when they had been married only about one year they quarrelled on account of an actress at Prague, who was fired at by the Princess.
 The actress has since died of the wound.
 The Emperor, in consequence of this event, did not attend the baptism of the son of the Archduchess Princess Windischgratz.
 The whole affair caused a painful sensation at the Court in Vienna, though it has been hushed up as most events of the kind are.